 HealthSmart meets the 15 Characteristics of Effective Health Education Curricula defined by the CDC.

-Includes teacher information and plans for professional development and training that enhance effectiveness of instruction and student learning.
-HealthSmart provides background information for teachers both in the curriculum and in the supplemental teacher background books for the elementary grades and Health Facts books for middle and high school.
+- Includes teacher information and plans for professional development and training that enhance effectiveness of instruction and student learning.
 The pedagogically sound lessons guide teachers—even those with less experience—through each lesson step by step from preparation through assessment, and offer guidance for handling classroom discussions of difficult or controversial topics.
 The HealthSmart website offers HealthSmart teachers free access to teacher guide resources, content updates, articles and professional development materials.
 Training is available to school districts and youth-serving agencies that purchase the program.